 Product or Service Demonstration

 Obviously, photos present the major tool for the visual presentation of goods on e-commerce websites where the principle “you get what you see” is a vital part of success.
 As long as you sell something physical, the customer expects to see it by default; that’s really the case when the picture is worth a thousand words.
 For shopping online, the quality and style of photos are crucial as they often become the main trigger capturing the customer’s eye as well as one of the key elements in the decision-making process under conditions you cannot see and touch the real goods.

 Other vital aspects of using photos effectively as a part of e-commerce experience and brand presentation are originality and consistency.
 To stand out from the crowd of competitors, online stores need their photos to look unique, memorable, and instantly transfer the brand image.
 That’s why regular photo shootings are an integral part of e-commerce reality.
 Depending on the target audience, different stores choose different approaches to photo presentation: some make it friendly, informal, and as close to real-life as possible, while others present their goods in original surroundings or model-posing; some resources prefer studio shots others take photos in special environments.
 Whatever the approach, an essential aspect is staying consistent in it to make it recognizable and so that website or app visitors could feel it like a pattern and didn’t handle too much cognitive load.
-As well, a consistent approach to the cross-platform photo presentation of the brand photo content in different marketing channels such as social networks, advertising banners, newsletters, etc., sets the strong visual connection and helps shoppers recognize the brand whenever they see it.
+As well, a consistent approach to the cross-platform photo presentation of the brand photo content in different marketing channels such as social networks, advertising banners, newsletters, etc., sets a strong visual connection and helps shoppers recognize the brand whenever they see it.

 A consistent approach to a visual photo presentation of the items on the e-commerce website for a fashion brand